 One of your goals when running ads is to get the highest Click Through Rate (CTR) possible for your ads, making the most of the traffic available.
 However, we should be exceptionally clear that CTR is not king.

 CTR can be manipulated essentially by two things: ad position (which determines visibility) and ad content.
-You can bid a lot of money to get the most possible visibility, but if those clicks cost you more than the money you make from them, that's obviously a problem.
+You can bid a lot of money (and improve the ad quality score, but this is beyond our conversation here) to get the most possible visibility, but if those clicks cost you more than the money you make from them, that's obviously a problem.
 Better to get a lower CTR if profitable.
-Of course it's possible to be possible at all CTRs; generally speaking, you'll always be more profitable per click on a low cost per ad, but you can make more profit for your company overall by making more sales at a lower profit per sale.
-So you must balance this.
+Of course you can make more profit per click by bidding very low on ads, but this reduces volume.
+So you need to balance profit per click with volume in order to maximize overall profit for the business.

 Of course I should point out that your success in conversions depends in part on the traffic you're sending but also in part on the website you're sending them to.
 Maximizing sales on your website is the topic for another discussion.